ericmedvet/slides/intro-ml-er-2223/02-definitions.md

 ## Making a decision

 - *problem*, *problem instance*, *solution*
-- formalism showing input and output
+- formalism showing input and output (maybe later show connection between math formalism and code, in java/python/r)
 - machine as executor of predict
 - who writes the function predict? machine also in that part
 - sketch of optimization problem